 If you know your Lovegoods from your Longbottoms and your Polyjuice from your Patronus, this list of the best Harry Potter themed afternoon teas around the United Kingdom is sure to tickle your fancy.
-Ranging from wizard teas to iconic film locations and even a trip on a steam train, there are a ton of Harry Potter afternoon tea ideas in this list that will make you feel like you’re living in your favourite wizarding series.
+With options for tea on a steam train, cakes in a castle and even bubbles at some of the series’ iconic film locations, there are plenty of Harry Potter afternoon teas that will make you feel like you’re part of the story.
+It's the best way to relive the nostalgia from your childhood or take the little ones on a truly magical adventure.

 The British tradition of afternoon tea has been around since the 1840s and even today, it still has its charm, drawing together tea-drinking friends to celebrate bridal parties, birthdays, baby showers or anniversaries.
 It was first made popular by Queen Victoria as a fashionable grand social ceremony known as a ‘tea reception’, where hundreds of guests were invited to quell their hunger pangs before a dinner later in the evening.

 To cut a long story short – the tradition has stuck.
 Wherever you are in the UK, you’re bound to be able to find somewhere that serves it.
-It doesn’t matter whether you’re looking for the best afternoon teas in Manchester or where to eat tea and cake in Leeds, we’ve probably written a guide about where to find the much-loved pastime.
-But traditional offerings are no longer enough, with vegan afternoon teas, themed afternoon teas and teas for kids all taking the ritual up a notch.
+It doesn’t matter whether you’re looking for the best afternoon teas in Cardiff or where to eat tea and cake in Leeds, we’ve probably written a guide about where to find the much-loved pastime.
+But traditional offerings are no longer enough, with themed afternoon teas and child-friendly teas all taking the ritual up a notch.

 Harry Potter afternoon teas in London